sydneynewton1/finalproject-sydneynewton/README.md

 - 'data': raw and clean data used for the project

 # R Scripts
-- 'Introduction & Data'
+- 'Introduction & Data': introduction of the data
-- 'Receiving Exploration'
+- 'Receiving Exploration': exploring receiving in the dataset
-- 'Passing Exploration'
+- 'Passing Exploration': exploring passing in the dataset
-- 'Rushing Exploration'
+- 'Rushing Exploration': exploring rushing in the dataset
-- 'Other Exploration & Conclusion'
+- 'Other Exploration & Conclusion': final exploration, conclusion, and references